Why You Should Ditch SMS as an Auth Factor

 Easy, familiar, and thought to be “secure enough.”
 This has also extended to the workplace for companies that have implemented MFA - log into your work email, Slack or other apps, and just provide an SMS OTP to complete the login.

 SMS OTP seems like a quick way to get up and running with MFA, but is it really the best option?
-In recent years, breaches have proven that unfortunately, SMS OTP as an MFA factor, similar to the password, is past its glory days.
+In recent years, mobile security threats and data breaches have proven that unfortunately, SMS OTP as an MFA factor, similar to the password, is past its glory days.
 In 2016, NIST started indicating that it no longer considered SMS secure, and recommended deprecating this option as a method of MFA.
 While they have since softened their stance to an extent, it’s still clear that SMS was not designed with the intent to securely transport data.
 While SMS OTP is easy to deploy because everyone has a phone, it’s not truly a secure way to access accounts.

 Common issues with using SMS OTP as an MFA factor